hu-macsy/simexpal/docs/experiments_reference.rst

 The "experiments.yml" reference
 ===============================

-Simexpal needs an "experiments.yml" file to execute the experiments.
-In this page we describe how to write the "experiments.yml" file it to automatically execute your experiments on the desired instances.
-The "experiments.yml" is a YAML file that contains a dictionary with two keys:
+Simexpal needs an "experiments.yml" file to to automatically execute your experiments on the desired instances.
+In this page we describe the structure of the "experiments.yml" file.
+The "experiments.yml" is a YAML file that contains a dictionary with several keys:

-- instances: lists all the instances that will be used for the experiments.
+- instances: list of all the instances that will be used for the experiments.
 - instdir: path to the directory that stores all the instances.
-- experiments: lists all the experiments that will be executed on each instance.
+- experiments: list of all the experiments that will be executed on the instances.

+There are also further keys that allow for customization of the experiments and to automatically build the binaries the experiments run from:

+- builds: list of Git builds, which also include build instructions.
+- revisions: list of Git revisions of builds.
+- variants: list of additional input parameters for experiments.
+- matrix: specifies which combinations of experiments, instances, variants and revisions are run.

 Instances
 ---------